 There are many reservoir and flow assurance situations when testing the well which have not been anticipated by test design.
 This course will make you aware that in order to get testing objectives right, appropriate management of contingencies during testing which are based on pressure and rate data analysis is needed in most cases.

 This course is for petroleum, reservoir and production engineers, as well as testing managers.

-1.6 CEUs (Continuing Education Units) awarded for this 2-day course.
+1.6 CEUs (Continuing Education Units) are awarded for this 2-day course.

-To receive a full refund, all cancellations must be received in writing no later than 14 days prior to the course start date.
-Cancellations made after the 14-day window will not be refunded.
-Send cancellation requests by email to email@example.com; by fax to +1.866.460.3032 (US) or +1.972.852.9292 (outside US); or mail to SPE Registration, PO Box 833836, Richardson, TX 75083.
+All cancellations must be received no later than 14 days prior to the course start date.
+Cancellations made after the 14 day window will not be refunded.
+Refunds will not be given due to no show situations.